smartface/contxjs/README.md

 Pushes new className selectors to the target component in order to manipulate component properties.
 	- *Action::classNames:string*
 - **Action::type = removeClassName** :
-Removes classNames selectors from the specified component.
+Removes className selector from the specified component's actor in the Context.
 	- *Action::classNames:string*
 - **Action::type = invalidate** :
-Force update for all components
+Forces to update Context's Actors and applies styles if they are changed.
 - **Action::type = updateContext** :
 Adds new components to Context or removes ones that doesn't exists in the updated FlexLayout::children.